rajeevphysics/Obsidian-MathMatter/Notes/Quantum Mechanics/Quantum Harmonic Oscillator.md

 Potential energy is dependent on the amount of energy you give it

-In classical situations the potential energy is depdent on the amount of energy you give it and reflects once the potentail energy equal or more the total energy in the system.
+In classical situations the potential energy is dependent on the amount of energy you give it and reflects once the potential energy equal or more the total energy in the system.

 In a classical system if you give the system some energy U(x) described by the graph below.
 Where the difference between E - U(x) = 0 at -A and A, we wont find the oscillator at any point beyond that because its classical forbidden ([[Quantum Tunnelling]])